Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 25. Cute Owl

 This cute owl pumpkin is just one of the pumpkin critters that you'll find on the Parents site.
-Go to that site for the instructions for making this and more of the critters.
+Scan down to #20 for the owl.

 26. Gauze Pumpkin Mummies

 Gauze pumpkin mummies is a great, safe project for the kids to make for Halloween.
 No knives or awls required.
-Go to HANDS ON as we grow site.
+Go to Hands On As We Grow.

 27. BOO Pumpkin